SophiaBarber/Robot-Movement-Classifier-PCA/README.md

 project our data onto a lower dimension, and classify each sample by assigning it to the class of movement whose centroid is closest to its position, in low-dimensional space.
 We will adjust the dimensionality of the problem and explore how many dimensions are necessary in our low-dimensional approximation.

+Note: Data and project setup provided by Dr. Natalie Frank at the University of Washington as a part of the AMATH 482 Course.